allan-tulane/sp24-assignment-01-bkisken/assignment-01.md

   - 2a.
 (6 pts) Translate this to Python code -- fill in the `def foo` method in `main.py`

   - 2b.
 (6 pts) What does this function do, in your own words?
 .
+It computes the xth term of the Fibonacci sequence.
+It checks if the x-1 and x-2 place and then perform the sequence to sum until it reaches a base case.
+.
 .
 .